tamimcse/p2pvideo/README.md

-The is the reference implementation of:
+This is the reference implementation of :

-Video Splicing Techniques for P2P Video Streaming
-MD Iftakharul Islam, Javed I Khan
+A Network-centric TCP for Interactive Video Delivery Networks (VDN) MD Iftakharul Islam, Javed I Khan
-IEEE ICDCS workshop on Computer and Networking Experimental Research using Testbeds, 2015.
+IEEE ICNP, 2017.